jurassix/web-embed-lab/docs/INSTALLATION.md

 ## Set up environment variables

 You will need to set a few environment variables.

-Look in `web-embed-lab/setup-env.sh.example` for a script that explains what variables need to be set.
-If you copy that file to `setup-env.sh` and update the variables then you can `source` that file.
+Look in [`dotenv.example`](../dotenv.example) for an example file with instructions.

+(it's just copying the file and then editing that to enter a few values)

 ## Clone and initial build